vinta/awesome-python/README.md

 *Libraries for serializing complex data types*

-* [marshmallow](https://github.com/marshmallow-code/marshmallow) - marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.
+* [marshmallow](https://github.com/marshmallow-code/marshmallow) - A lightweight library for converting complex objects to and from simple Python datatypes.

 ## Serverless Frameworks